Agile Testing: Best Practices, Benefits, Drawbacks, and More

 • Unit testing, when effectively executed, can also serve as project documentation.

-• Since unit testing is carried out literally in milliseconds, it allows for the completion of numerous tests within a very short timeframe.
+• Since unit testing is carried out literally in milliseconds, it allows for the performance of numerous tests within a very short timeframe.

-While Scrum hasn’t lost its popularity, many companies find it somewhat restrictive and opt for Kanban instead.
-The beauty of the Kanban flow is that it doesn’t tie the team to specific time intervals, enabling them to work faster when they can and boost their productivity.
+While Scrum doesn’t lose its popularity, many of the companies find it somewhat restrictive and opt for Kanban instead.
+The beauty of the Kanban flow is that it doesn’t tie the team to the specific time intervals, enabling them to work at a faster pace when they can and boost their productivity.
 It’s been noted by Businessmap that the overall boost in productivity after implementing Kanban increased up to 300%, which is quite phenomenal.

 Continuous integration is a great time-saver.
 By implementing CI, companies can significantly speed up the delivery of code changes and refine the functionality of the product without the pressure of worrying about a release day.
 According to stats, teams that have turned to CI/CD have seen a 25% increase in lead times.
 What’s more, they’ve also lowered the rate of failures by half, demonstrating the effectiveness of continuous integration practices.